D.K. Metcalf Player Prop Bets for NFL Week 7 | Seattle vs. New Orleans 10/25/2021

 Matchup vs. New Orleans

-- Metcalf had 67 receiving yards per game in one career matchup against the Saints, 8.5 more than his receiving yards prop bet over/under for Monday's game (58.5).
+- Against the Saints, Metcalf put up 67 receiving yards in his single career matchup, 9.5 more than his over/under for Monday's game.

-- Metcalf did not have a touchdown catch in that matchup against the Saints.
+- Metcalf did not have a touchdown catch in that contest against the Saints.

-- The Saints have the NFL's 22nd-ranked pass defense this season, yielding 285.2 yards per game through the air.

-- The Saints have allowed five touchdowns through the air (1.0 per game).
-They are second in the league in that category.
+- The Saints' defense is second in the league, allowing 1.0 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Steelers, Metcalf reeled in six passes for 58 yards while being targeted seven times.
+- In last week's matchup with the Steelers, Metcalf hauled in six passes for 58 yards while being targeted seven times.

-- Metcalf has put up 221 yards over his last three outings (73.7 per game) with three touchdowns, hauling in 15 passes on 20 targets.
+- Metcalf's stat line over his last three games shows 15 grabs for 221 yards and three touchdowns.
+He averaged 73.7 receiving yards per game and was targeted 20 times.

 Metcalf's Seattle Teammates